 Interested in an even simpler option?
 This cake also looks and tastes amazing simply sprinkled with sugar-free powdered sweetener, i.e., sprinkle it through a sieve and it will look divine.

-Or omit the Kahlua from the glaze and just make a chocolate glaze.
+Or omit the Kahlua from the ganache and just make a chocolate ganache.

 Whichever option you select, they all taste heavenly on this chocolate-Kahlua cake.